y1zhou/knowledge-base/content/series/time-series/2-ARMA/2.2-MA/index.md

 \end{cases}
 $$

-To summarise the differences between the two models:
+To summarize the differences between the two models:

 | Model | ACF                   | PACF                  |
 | ----- | --------------------- | --------------------- |